AbhinavMadahar/cs-theory-papers-model/README.md

 This is a machine learning model which generates paper abstracts in the theory subfield of computer science.
 I can't find a dataset of CS theory papers, but I can make a dataset of those papers' abstracts.

+## How to use this model

+First, use the `data/download.sh` script to download abstracts, and save the output to a text file.

 ## Todo

 The todo is expected to get more sub-tasks as the project continues.